Two go wild in Burma (Myanmar)

 An elephant eye view

 “Shift over, Jack, my legs are killing me.”
 It’s awkward getting into the right position, nestled on the top of this placid beast of the jungle.
-It’s worth the effort though, taking in the forest surrounding The Elephant Project, just outside Kalaw (3. see map below), from pachyderm height.
+It’s worth the effort though, taking in the forest surrounding The Elephant Project, just outside Kalaw (3), from pachyderm height.

 After reaching the bottom of the valley we followed a stream, with a flurry of yellow butterflies in tow, before turning a corner to find mother and daughter pachyderms being bathed in the river below.
 Strangely you could see from the elephants’ faces that they were enjoying every minute of being pampered at bath time.
 After our breathtaking four-hour trek, taking in hilltop landscapes and verdant woodland, I was tempted to join them, but Jack wasn’t so keen on clambering onto my shoulders to wash my hair.